 Interested in joining a top-ranking medical school to make your dream of becoming a doctor a reality?
-Read on to learn everything you need to know about how to get into Duke Medical School.
+Read on to learn everything you need to know about getting into Duke Medical School.

 Dedicated to “preparing the next thought leaders in medicine, research, and patient care,” the Duke University School of Medicine is a respectable choice for aspiring doctors.
-Ranking as the sixth-best medical school for research, this university has created a reputation for itself as a prestigious med school giant.
+Ranking as the fifth-best medical school for research, this university is well-known as a prestigious med school giant.

-If you would like to join this impressive medical school that is known for producing excellence, this comprehensive guide will tell you everything you need to know about getting into Duke University Medical School.
+If you’d like to attend this impressive school known for producing excellence, this comprehensive guide will tell you everything you need to know about getting into Duke University Medical School.

-If you’re certain you’d like to join the medical field but aren’t completely set on becoming a doctor, you can explore your options at Duke Medical School.
-Here is a list of their various medical programs:
+If you’re certain you’d like to join the medical field but aren’t completely set on becoming a doctor, you can explore your options at Duke.
+Here’s a list of their various medical programs:

-Depending on where you are in your journey to becoming a doctor, it is important you explore all your options to see which path is best for you.
+Depending on where you are in your journey to becoming a doctor, it’s important you explore your options.

 If you’re set on joining Duke Medical School’s MD program, the next step is submitting your application.
 You’ll need to meet the following Duke School of Medicine requirements to apply:

-While Duke does not require any prerequisite courses in prospective students’ undergraduates, they strongly recommend students have these courses and competencies to better prepare them for Duke’s rigorous medical curriculum:
+While Duke doesn’t require any prerequisite courses in prospective students’ undergraduates, they strongly recommend students have these courses and competencies to better prepare them for a rigorous medical curriculum:

-If you’re wondering how hard it is to get into Duke Medical School, based on the GPA requirements alone, the answer is it’s pretty difficult!
-The average GPA range of the students that were offered admission in 2021 was around 3.78 to 3.96!
+If you’re wondering how hard it is to get into Duke Medical School, it’s useful to check GPA requirements.
+The average GPA range of admitted students is approximately 3.8 to 3.98!

-So, all hope is not lost if you have a lower-than-average GPA – it just means you’ll have to make up for it in other parts of the application, like the secondary essays that we will discuss further below.
+So, hope isn’t lost if you have a lower-than-average GPA – it just means you’ll have to make up for it in other parts of the application.

 Regardless, it is important you get well-prepared for the MCAT so that you have a competitive advantage.

-Another important part of the application process is the supplemental application that all prospective students must submit.
+One of the most important Duke Med School requirements is the supplemental application.
 In this application, you can expect to answer multiple short essay prompts.

-So, if you want to know how to get into Duke Medical School, the answer is you learn how to write some incredible essays!
+So, if you want to know how to get into Duke Medical School, the answer is learning to write some incredible essays.

-Luckily, this guide will go through each of Duke Medical School’s essay questions and provide you with tips on how to properly answer them to ensure your individuality shines through!
+Luckily, we’ll review Duke Medical School’s essay questions and provide tips on how to properly answer them to ensure your individuality shines through!

 As you only have 500 words to tell the committee about yourself, you’ll want to condense all of your ideas and consider the following before answering the question:

-Remember, you do not have to necessarily prove how these experiences will make you a better physician.
+Remember, you don’t necessarily have to prove how these experiences will make you a better physician.
 Instead, you should use this essay to talk about the life you have led, your passions, and your ability to persevere.
 You may also talk about how this experience inspired you to become a doctor or ignited your interest in medicine.

 “Describe a situation where you have chosen to advocate for someone who is different from yourself.
-What does advocacy mean to you, and how has your advocacy developed?
-How do you see it linked to your role as a physician/leader?
+Define your view of advocacy.
 What risks, if any, might be associated with your choice to be an advocate?
-(600 words)”
+(400 words)”

 To make your answer concise and to the point, ask yourself the following: